simonjstanford/monthly-expense-client-/README.md

 - Angular in TypeScript for the front end
 - Azure Functions in C# as the API
+- Azure Table Storage as the document database
 - Deployed to Azure Static Web Apps using a GitHub Action CI/CD pipeline
 - OAuth2 for authentication
 - Application Insights for logging